 Update January 17: Apple has launched a new 14-inch and 16-inch MacBook Pro.
 Both devices arrive with the company’s latest M2 Pro and M2 Max chipsets.
 The new 14-inch MacBook Pro (M2 Pro) starts at $1,999, and the 16-inch model starts (M2 Pro) at $2,499.
 MacBook Pro 14-inch M2 Max starts at $3099 while the 16-inch M2 Max model starts at $3499 in the US.
 You can order new MacBook Pro models from January 17 through the Apple website.
 However, Apple will ship starting Tuesday, January 24, 2023.

 ARM isn’t perfect since it lacks proper dual boot capability, and none of the internal components, like RAM or storage, can be manually upgraded.
-Repair costs are pretty high too.
+Repair costs are pretty high, too.
 There are three primary reasons for Apple to move to their chips.

 One, they could have more control over the upgrades each year.
 Until 2020, Intel’s yearly gains were unpredictable and insignificant.
 A difference in promise and delivery led to MacBooks with severe heating problems.
 The entire system was inefficient.
 But if Apple switches to their chips, they can control the number of performance boosts they want to do each year.

-Three, it gives Apple higher profit margins.
+Third, it gives Apple higher profit margins.
 They no longer have to pay a cut to Intel or AMD, so they’re now able to manufacture laptops with a cheaper production cost, but they still charge pretty high prices.
 This gives them higher profit margins per unit sold.

 Apple might launch the next generation of MacBook Pros in the fall of 2023, powered by their latest chips.
 Apple aimed to transition all its products to Apple Silicon in two years.
 They were mostly successful, except for the Mac Pro.
 In this post, we’ll cover the expected price and specifications.